SARCOIDOSIS & PROVING DISABILITY

 CAN YOU QUALIFY FOR SOCIAL SECURITY DISABILITY BENEFITS WITH SARCOIDOSIS?

 Sarcoidosis is a relatively rare disorder.
 But, the symptoms from sarcoidosis can make it very difficult for the people who have it to continue working.
 If you have been diagnosed with sarcoidosis and you have worked in the past and paid taxes, then you can file a claim for Social Security disability benefits.
 You will also have to be off work for 12 months or more.
-The disability benefits from the SSA can help you make ends meet while you can’t work.
-If you can never return to work, disability benefits pay monthly until full retirement age.
+The benefits from the SSA can help you make ends meet while you can’t work.
+If you can never return to work, Social Security pays monthly benefits until full retirement age.

 QUALIFYING FOR DISABILITY BENEFITS UNDER EQUALLING THE LISTING